First Time Home Buyer’s Guide To Buying A House

 Understanding the competition is another great way to drive the price down.
 You can show how other homes are priced and compare the differences with the sellers.
 Using the neighborhood comparables can be something you can use to your advantage and if you can’t find a way to use them, there is a good chance you already have a good deal in front of you.

 If it’s a buyer’s market we suggest our clients ask for 10% more than they want so they have room to meet in the middle with the sellers.
 If it’s a strong sellers’ market we urge our clients to not to expect much room in negotiations, instead to focus on asking for things other than a price reduction.
-A top Realtor in South Florida, Lynn Pineda wrote a great article on how to buy a home in a sellers' market.

 If you let emotions drive your decision you may end up purchasing the wrong home that’s why it’s important to ensure you aren’t becoming emotional both when finding a home and when negotiating.
 A lot of people can become angry or upset during the negotiation phase, and it’s important to stay positive, and calm.

 Staying happy, positive, and relaxed during negotiations is more likely to lead to an accepted offer!
 Stay positive at all times and if problems occur, which they will, find a solution.

 After an offer is accepted there is a quick sigh of relief before clients start wondering what comes after an offer?

 What Role Does Earnest Money Play In a Purchase?